julielerman/EF7WhoAreYou/README.md

 Demos and PowerPoints for Julie Lerman's "EF7: Who are you and what have you done to my ORM?" presentation.
 This talk was given at Boston Code Camp (March 21, 2015), Techorama (May 2015) and DevSum15 (May 2015).
+The ASPNET5 app is just a simple setup so you can see how EF7 plugs in.
+The Familiar And Enhancements app is full .NET with lots of InMemory and SqlServer tests to test out behavior, exploring what works about the same and what's new or changed.
+One of the things I spent a lot of time on is looking at the behavior of attaching disconnected entities.
+This is not exhaustive, just some things of interest that I can show in teh scope of a short conference talk.
+If you want exhaustive tests of every feature and behavior, you'll want to check out the http://github.com/aspnet/entityframework source.

 ****************************
 December 2015: Updated "Familiar & Enhancemenets" solution (this uses full .net) to RC1-Final.
 Updated the ASPNET5WebAPI to RC1-Final and also refactored it for a bit more like patterns I would use.
 For example, I put the dbcontext calls into a class that is designed to ensure that only notracking queries are executed since the dbcontext goes out of scope immediately and creating the tracking classes is a waste of time.